 The route out from Dunoon to Ardnadam

 The route starts at the top of the town.
-Head west up John St until you reach ///fools.canny.scrap at the very top, and you’ll see a track between two residences, signposted as a hill path network.
+Head west up John St until you reach ///fools.canny.scrap at the very top.
+You’ll see a track between two residences, signposted as a hill path network.
 Incidentally, John St is the one with Morrison’s supermarket at the bottom, but you can only drive a little way up this road before it becomes a one way road – and not in your favour.
-So if you’re not staying nearby, and wish to drive to the start point, you’d do well to park at Hanover St car park, the entrance to which can be found at ///hello.mows.upgrading.
+So if you’re not staying nearby, and wish to drive to the start point, you’d do well to park at Hanover St car park.
+The entrance can be found at ///hello.mows.upgrading.
 This car park has plenty of spaces, and is only one street over from John St.

 The track out of John St immediately bends right (north) then climbs gently in a north westerly direction.
 After a short while there’s a gate, with room nearby to park one, maybe two cars, and the path continues to climb.
 As it climbs, the views over Dunoon are revealed to your right (east).